 Improving Health Through Clean Streets and Food Rescue

-As a FUSE executive advisor, Ann will continue to help the bureau streamline and enhance its operations for improved efficiencies and services.
-She will also keep working on its Food Rescue plan, exploring how the city can better support this proposed service and creating a plan for its implementation.
+Ann is continuing to help the bureau streamline and enhance its operations for improved efficiencies and services.
+She is also working on its Food Rescue plan, exploring how the city can better support this proposed service and creating a plan for its implementation.
 Through all of these efforts, the city strives to help those in need while improving public health and safety.